anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 Modified Java Classes:
 Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
 - Main Class
+    - isGoldStauts renamed as isGoldStatus, sceneHeigt renamed as sceneHeight, and variables and functions with the word colide in it was renamed to collide for clarity.
-    - getter methods for sceneWidth and sceneHeigt included because in Score class, the labels for messages are to be centered, therefore scene dimensions are needed.
+    - getter methods for sceneWidth and sceneHeight included because in Score class, the labels for messages are to be centered, therefore scene dimensions are needed.
+    - paddleWidth is no longer final as it is changed according to the shortPaddle bonus.
+      Setter method for paddleWidth added.
     - new scene for the "how to play" page was introduced.
     - new flag variable invert introduced to inform other functions if paddle touches the invert bonus.
     - variables related to the paddle (xBreak, yBreak, breakWidth, etc ) were changed to include the word 'paddle'